neverRare/kiwen-suwi/README.md

 ## Black only

-Black only glyphs inteded for fonts.
+Black only glyphs intended for fonts.
 Black pieces are filled and white pieces are hollow white outline.

 TODO: preview